jungjuseong/korean_history/Hands-On Reactive Programming in Spring 5/03 Reactive Stream - Stream의 새로운 표준.md

 ## Reactivity for everyone

-In previous chapters, we have learned a lot of exciting things about reactive programming in Spring, as well as the role RxJava plays in its story.
+In previous chapters, we have learned a lot of exciting things about reactive programming in Spring, as well as the role `RxJava` plays in its story.
 We also looked at the need to use reactive programming to implement the reactive system.
-We have also seen a brief overview of the reactive landscape and available alternatives to RxJava, which makes it possible to quickly start with reactive programming.
+We have also seen a brief overview of the reactive landscape and available alternatives to `RxJava`, which makes it possible to quickly start with reactive programming.

 ## API's 불일치 문제